Usefulmaths/Matchif-AI/README.md

 ## Overview
 Matchif-AI is a web application designed to assist users in finding job descriptions that closely match their resumes.
 The application allows users to upload their resume in PDF format, which is then processed and embedded into vector representations.
 These resume vectors are compared against a pre-existing vector database of job descriptions to find the best matches.

+Note: This is a demo / proof-of-concept; the job descriptions are out-of-date.
+So, if you apply and don’t hear back, it’s not you—it’s them ;P

 ## Deployed Application
 If you prefer not to run the application locally, you can access the deployed version on Google Cloud Run: